 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of Ginnie Mae's financial statements that is more than inconsequential will not be prevented or detected by the entity's internal control.
-We consider the following deficiency to be a significant deficiency in internal control.
+We consider the following deficiency reported in the previous fiscal year to continue to be a significant deficiency in internal control.

-Ginnie Mae should strengthen monitoring and management controls in regard to the Mortgage-based Security (MBS) program
+Ginnie Mae should strengthen monitoring and management controls in regard to the Mortgage-backed Securities (MBS) program

-- Continue to assure more effective follow up of the automated matching process with insurer loan data - Eliminate independence issues within the MBS to ensure transparency within Ginnie Mae
+• Continue to assure more effective follow up of the automated matching process with insurer loan data

 Additional detail and the related recommendations for this significant deficiency are provided in Appendix A of this report.
-The full text of management's response is included in Appendix B with our assessment of management's response included at Appendix C. The current status of prior year findings and recommendations is included in Appendix D.
+The full text of management's response is included in Appendix B with our assessment of management's response included in Appendix C. The current status of prior year findings and recommendations is included in Appendix D.